 Please note that Gmail daily limits and zenphi tier limits apply to this action.

-From under the “Communication”, select “Send Email” and drag and drop the action on the Canvas.
-Select the Settings Cog (top right-hand corner of the action) and configure the action
+From under the “Gmail” box in the actions set, select “Send Email (Gmail)” and drag and drop the action on the Canvas.
+Select the Settings Cog (top right-hand corner of the action) and configure the action.

 This is a connection to the GSuite Gmail account, you’d like to send emails from.
 This can either be the account that you have logged in with, or another account which you have access to.
 You can add a new connection by clicking on the “+”, or using the Connections page.